Annytomica/cherry-mildew-detector/README.md

 **All bugs detected have been resolved**

 ## Deployment
 **The app is too large for deployment on Heroku, exceeding the 500MB slug-size limit.
-As such it ws deployed onto Render and Streamlit Cloud.**
+As such it was deployed on Render and Streamlit Cloud.**

 ### Render